Chinese 'Metaverse' shares tumble on state media warning and regulators' attention | ExBulletin

 Yi’s comment comes amid heightened concerns about Chinese regulators, as Beijing this year launched a wave of crackdowns in industries ranging from tech to private tuition.

-Shenzhen Zhongqingbao Interaction Network, whose shares have jumped more than 60% this week after the company published an article on Metaverse, said in an exchange document on Wednesday that it was still in the early stages to explore the company and cautioned investors against the risks.
+The Shenzhen Zhongqingbao interaction network (300052.SZ), whose shares have jumped more than 60% this week after the company published an article on Metaverse, said in an exchange report on Wednesday that it was still in the early stages to explore the business, and warned investors of the risks.

 The Securities Times commentary also pointed to risks for investors on Thursday.